-- You must either attend the lectures in person, or the streamed video - With some exceptions: see below - Weget attendance stats from your participation in in-class polls - Polls will be conducted via Piazza.
-It is recommended to use the Piazza app available both on Android and iOS.
-You can also use Piazza in browser if you are attending via Zoom. - Use of electronic devices during in-person lectures is not permitted except during polls. - Students in SV, and those stuck in bad timezones (i.e. if your local time is before 8am or after 5pm for the class) may alternately watch recorded lectures on mediatech instead - Mediatech records who watched and for how long.
-You must watch at least 70 mins of the lecture - If viewed on mediatech, the lectures of each week must be viewed before 8AM of the Monday following the following week - Otherwise, it doesn't count - At the end of the semester, we will select a random subset of 50% of the lectures and tabulate attendance - If you have attended at least 70% of these (randomly chosen) lectures, you get the attendance point (Subject to change)
+- You must either attend the lectures in person, or watch the streamed live video - With some exceptions: see below - We get attendance stats from your participation in in-class polls - Polls will be conducted via Piazza for in-person lectures.
+It is recommended to use the Piazza app available both on Android and iOS. - Lectures conducted over zoom will use zoom polls - Use of electronic devices during in-person lectures is not permitted except during polls - Students in SV, and in other time zones where your local time is before 8am or after 5pm for the class, may alternately watch recorded lectures on mediatech instead - Mediatech records who watched and for how long.
+Entire lectures must be viewed. - If viewed on mediatech, the lectures of each week must be viewed before 8AM of the Monday following the following week - Otherwise, it doesn't count - The precise mechanism for computing the class participation score from attendance will be decided at the end of the semester.
+Our advice to you -- just attend